hrtavakoli/AVE/README.md

 ## Audio Visual Eyetracking (AVE) Corpus

-AVE is an effort to provide a large corpus of Audio visual eyetracing data to be used for a range of studies.
+AVE is an effort to provide a large corpus of __audio visual eyetracing__ data to be used for a range of studies.
-This enables us to employ data intensive techniques to explore the relationship between audio and video in attention deoployment and/or learn saliency models from such data.
+This enables us to employ data intensive techniques to explore the relationship between audio and video in attention deployment and/or learn saliency models from such data.

 ### Data

 The current version puts together data from various existing databases in order to provide a relatively large scale, diverse set of videos acompained with eye tracking.
 The original data should be downloaded from the original sources as linked bellow.
-We provide the splits of train, validation, and test that are used in conjunction with our baseline deep model provided in [DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction](https://arxiv.org/abs/1905.10693).
+We provide _the splits of train, validation, and test, plus categorical class of each video_ that are used to develop our baseline deep saliency model presented in [DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction](https://arxiv.org/abs/1905.10693).

 The current data contains stimuli and eyetracking from the following databases:

 - Antonie coutrot's [Database 1 & Database 2](http://antoinecoutrot.magix.net/public/databases.html)
 - A subset of 76 sequences of [DIEM](http://jhenderson.org/vclab/DIEM.html)

-This data accounts for 150 video sequences summing to 267109 frames of approximately 2 hours and 33 minutes length.
+This data accounts for 150 video sequences summing approximately 2 hours and 33 minutes in length.
 This data is grouped into 'Nature', 'Social events', and 'Miscellaneous' categories.
 The following table shows the number of videos in each category and train/val/test fold:

 |Video type | Train | Validation | Test|
 |--------------------------------------|